 Natural light floods the waiting room at the Ontario Vet College, and I’m in good company: Casey the Airedale terrier is here with her by mom, a dog breeder; Clair the Great Dane is recovering from intestinal surgery; Lily the pug is getting tested for nasal issues.
 Most everyone is willing to talk about their pups, unless the prognosis is grim.
+We are here for a dog MRI.

-We are here to answer the question: does my dog have a brain tumor?
+Specifically, we are here to answer the question: does my dog have a brain tumor?

 The expansive room’s atmosphere is an odd mix of trepidation and pride as most family members fuss over their fur (or feather) babies or huddle in corners away from human interaction.
 In carriers, cats and bunnies retreat, and three exotic birds come and go.
 Everyone is waiting for news about pets or appointments with vets.